-- Immune tolerance is a term meaning diminished immunity resulting from exposure to an antigen.
+- of high-quality materials and meticulous preparation are essential for maintaining vaccine safety. - Long-term safety.
+The long-term safety of any vaccine is currently difficult or impossible to predict.
+Even widely-deployed commercial vaccines have resulted in serious and unforeseen complications.
+Vaccines that have shown serious side effects are injectable, whole virus or subunit formulations.
+There are at least three potentially serious complications that might arise in the long term: tolerance, vaccine-enhanced disease (VED), and adjuvant triggered immune or neurological complications. - Immune tolerance is a term meaning diminished immunity resulting from exposure to an antigen.
 This attenuated immune response is commonly observed in food antigens, and in "self" antigens of one's own body.
-In general, it is thought that extremely large and/or frequent exposures and oral doses lead to tolerance. - Vaccine-enhanced disease.
+In general, it is thought that extremely large and/or frequent exposures and oral doses lead to tolerance. - Vaccine-enhanced disease (VED).
 A small number of injected vaccines have led to enhancement of disease, meaning that infectivity is enhanced, or the disease is made more serious in people who have been vaccinated, relative to unvaccinated controls.
-This has occurred in response to vaccines for respiratory syncytial virus, Dengue fever, Zika, and SARS.
-One mechanism is antibody-dependent enhancement (ADE), in which antibodies of the systemic immune system increase immunopathology (in the case of SARS, especially of lung tissue) or otherwise enhance disease.
-This highlights one important advantage of an intranasal vaccine: a robust mucosal immune response should greatly reduce or prevent this systemic response by abrogating initial infection.
-One early report on SARS-CoV-2 suggests that neutralizing antibodies for the SARS-CoV-2 receptor binding domain (RBD) do not exhibit such enhancement.13, 14 We mention ADE and other possible negative outcomes for a vaccine against SARS-CoV-2 in order to provide sufficient background on risks, but some experts suggest that ADE is not a clear concern in the development of vaccines against this virus.15 - Adjuvant hyperstimulation or toxicity.
+Possible mechanisms underlying VED, such as antibody-dependent enhancement (ADE) are explored at length in the section below, together with various vaccine design features and strategies for reducing the likelihood of VED. - Adjuvant hyperstimulation or toxicity.
 Adjuvants help stimulate a robust immune response to a vaccine; however, certain adjuvants have caused hyperstimulation and other serious side effects.
 For example, alum produces a robust Th2 immune response, but an unbalanced ratio of Th2:Th1.
 A Th2 polarized response, and alum in particular, have been implicated in immunopathology, including ADE.
 Adjuvants can also be toxic.
 As one example, the intranasal use of a detoxified mutant form of Escherichia coli Heat Labile Toxin has resulted in transient Bell's palsy, or facial nerve paralysis.
 One reason for using strong adjuvants in commercial vaccines is to trigger a robust immune response with a single administration, and avoid a booster schedule. - Stability.
 Stability is a key determinant of a commercial vaccine.
 Formulations that are both safe and effective in a research setting, but with limited shelf life, are generally excluded from commercial products.
 We have discovered that there are formulations for vaccines that are extremely simple, safe, and effective, but have only short-term stability (on the order of weeks).
-For example, chitosan gel nanoparticles have been shown to be highly effective and extremely simple to formulate, but short shelf life has contributed to their limited use in commercial vaccines.
+For example, chitosan gel nanoparticles have been shown to be highly effective and extremely simple to formulate, but short shelf life has contributed to their limited use in commercial vaccines. - Intranasal delivery.
+Intranasal vaccines have advantages over other delivery approaches, including the most common delivery modality, parenteral/injection.
+Intranasal delivery has been demonstrated to be very safe, with mild side effects typically equal to those seen in placebo-treated subjects.
+Importantly, it can elicit not only systemic immunity, but also mucosal immunity at the point of infection for respiratory viruses.
+14 Commercial intranasal influenza vaccine is available, and relative to parenteral (injected) administration shows equal efficacy for systemic immunity, but greater efficacy for mucosal immunity at sites of entry (nose, lungs) for respiratory viruses.
+15 This is critically important for SARS-CoV-2 because early studies show that a majority of infections begin in the nasal cavity 16.
+As of June 2020, most or all commercial SARS-CoV-2 vaccines in development are designed to be injected (parenteral), a route which is unlikely to provide mucosal immunity to infection.